ppadilla97/ppadilla97/README.md

 ### Hi there 👋
+I'm a software developer 💻;
+- 🌱 I’m currently learning Cybersecurity 🛡️!!
+- 📫 How to reach me: a2006259@institutmontilivi.cat
 <!--
 **ppadilla97/ppadilla97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.